9 FAM 402.17

 (2) In rare cases, you may need to issue a TN visa to a Canadian.
-For example, a Canadian without TN status, who resides in a third country with a non-Canadian spouse or family members, and who plans to enter the United States as a NAFTA professional simultaneously with the family member(s) will need a TN visa in order to confer derivative (TD) status on his or her dependents.
+For example, a Canadian without TN status, who resides in a third country with a non-Canadian spouse or family members, and who plans to enter the United States as a USMCA professional simultaneously with the family member(s) will need a TN visa to confer derivative (TD) status on his or her dependents.
 In such cases, the Canadian could not wait to have his or her case adjudicated by DHS at a port-of-entry (POE), since the non-Canadian dependent would require a visa to board a flight and to apply for entry into the United States.

 b.
 Mexican Citizens: A Mexican citizen seeking TN status must apply for and be issued a visa.
 The validity of the visa must coincide with the reciprocity schedule.